ZerpRedgrave/StringHC/README.md

 # StringHC
-Modern HolyC Library Features for HolyC Library
+A Sinple Modern HolyC Library Features for HolyC Library thats intended to use from Amateur to Professional

 # List Features in String
 - StrCat() -> Connecting *s to *d then return *s